CBhDS-DBEngine/CBhDS-Site/content/docker-sqlserver-lab/alwayson/index.md

     #11 DONE 0.6s

     You can safely ignore it.
     During docker build, SQL Server isn't running, so mssql-conf prints this standard warning.
     However, the setting is written to the config file.
-When your container boots up via docker-compose up, SQL Server starts fresh, reads the file, and automatically enables the Agent and HADR right away.
+When your container boots up via docker-compose up, SQL Server start fresh, reads the file, and automatically enables the Agent and HADR right away.
 No manual restart is needed.

 ```bash
 PS [YourFolder]\alwayson> docker compose up -d